You are here

 3) Professional Level of Experience

-CPHR Candidates complete an Experience Validation Assessment (EVA) – an application that asks human resources professionals to demonstrate their experience in human resources.
+CPHR Candidates complete an Experience Validation Assessment (EVA) or Senior Pathway Validation Assessment (SPEVA).
+The EVA and SPEVA are an application that asks HR professionals to demonstrate their experience in HR.
 Information on the EVA is here.

 4) Professional Conduct

 CPHRs are required to complete the Good Character Attestation and adhere to CPHR Alberta’s Code of Ethics and Standard of Professional Conduct.
-This protects the public by ensuring that CPHRs adhere to the prescribed set of professional principles and rules regarding the practice of the human resources profession.
+This protects the public by ensuring that CPHRs adhere to the prescribed set of professional principles and rules regarding the practice of the HR profession.

 Questions about the CPHR?

-Download the Registration Manual for a comprehensive overview of how to become a CPHR or contact:
+Download the Registration Manual for a comprehensive overview of how to become a CPHR.
+Questions?
+Contact: